 What to consider when buying leveraged ETFs

 Usually reserved for sophisticated investors, leveraged trading has gained popularity in recent years among retail investors.
-Lured by the potential of fast money, many have turned to leveraged exchange-traded funds (ETFs) as a way to get in on the action.
+Lured by the potential of fast money, many have turned to leveraged ETFs as a way to get in on the action.

 Leveraged ETFs are a type of investment that aims to magnify returns through financial derivatives and debt.
 Essentially, they are ETFs on steroids.

 There are plenty of ETF screening tools, including those provided by most brokerage firms.
 While factors like management fees and historical trading performance are important considerations, you should thoroughly review the fund’s prospectus.

 A prospectus acts as a legal contract, preventing fund managers from deviating from what they said they would do.
 By reviewing this information before investing, you can determine whether the investment strategy aligns with your financial objectives.

 As you narrow your options, the key features to consider are: